marctorrelles/marctorrelles.com/posts/navigating-the-uncertainity.md

 coding and meticulously fine-tuning every detail, I need to approach my career with the same dedication.
 The unknown isn't something to be feared; it's an opportunity waiting to be seized.

-So, if you find yourself on the edge of your own career precipice, don't be afraid to step off and embrace the vertigo.
+So, if you are like me on the edge of your own career precipice, don't be afraid to step off and embrace that moment.
 It's in those moments of uncertainty that you discover your true potential, your passions, and the path that leads to your greatest achievements.
----->